A painless guide to working with

 Transferevents in the ERC-20 token interface, logging token transfers including meta information such as sender, receiver and amount.
 As of the last time we checked, one limitation of the Infura API was the lack of the

 debug_*API, which can be used to get a full execution trace of a transaction for debugging purposes.
 In order for this to be supported on a self-hosted node, full archive data is required.
-For completeness we want to mention that alternative node providers such as Alchemy exist, which we have not yet had the chance to evaluate.
+For completeness we want to mention that alternative node providers such as Alchemy or Anyblock exist, which we have not yet had the chance to evaluate.

 As mentioned above, we critically rely on log output of our smart contracts.
 Without a third-party log index, we would have to rely on the slow